 (D) may be terminated by the Secretary at an earlier date by publication in the Federal Register of a notice of termination, except for emergency regulations or interim measures promulgated under paragraph (2) in which case such early termination may be made only upon the agreement of the Secretary and the Council concerned.

-Pursuant to this statutory requirement, NMFS has historically implemented emergency fishery closures via emergency rules published in the Federal Register that communicate the exact location of the closed area to the public, including specific GPS coordinates.
+Pursuant to this statutory requirement, NMFS has historically implemented emergency fishery closures via emergency rules published in the Federal Register that communicate the exact location of the Start Printed Page 33068closed area to the public, including specific GPS coordinates.
 However, the Deepwater Horizon incident demonstrated that the rapidly changing conditions created by an oil spill or other public health emergency may necessitate frequent modifications to closed areas.
 In such cases, it may be impossible to make, and provide public notice about, timely modifications of the closed areas by publishing additional emergency rules in the Federal Register.
 This policy addresses alternate means of modifying emergency fisheries closures and how best to provide sufficient notice of those changes to the public.

 The purpose of this notice is to inform the public that, in certain conditions, NMFS may utilize methods other than emergency or interim rulemaking to modify fishery closures established due to an oil spill or public health emergency.
 The draft policy describes these alternate methods and the circumstances that necessitate their use and offers guidance to the agency with respect to providing adequate notice to the public regarding fishery closure modifications.

 Authorities and Responsibilities for Closing Areas to Fishing Activity